TickTeam/guide-tt/how_to_create_a_list_folder.md

 2.Hover your selected list until a blue box appears around the second list.

-3.Drop the selected list, and then you can input a name for the folder.
+3.Drop the selected list, and then you can enter a name for the folder.